soufbero/KarateTestingPOC/README.md

 bin\windows\kafka-topics.bat --create --zookeeper localhost:2182 --replication-factor 1 --partitions 1 --topic TopicBadLoginAppC
 ```

-12- Validate that each of the Kafka Cluster (DEV and QA) has all the 5 Topics:
+12- Validate that each of the Kafka Clusters (DEV and QA) has all the 5 Topics:
 ```
 bin\windows\kafka-topics.bat --list --zookeeper localhost:2181